FrankBian/Java-Utils-Collection/com-gansuer-leetcode/Problem.md

     Given input array nums = [1,1,2],

     Your function should return length = 2, with the first two elements of nums being 1 and 2 respectively.
 It doesn't matter what you leave beyond the new length.

+## 33. Search in Rotated Sorted Array

+    Suppose a sorted array is rotated at some pivot unknown to you beforehand.

+    (i.e., 0 1 2 4 5 6 7 might become 4 5 6 7 0 1 2).

+    You are given a target value to search.
+If found in the array return its index, otherwise return -1.

+    You may assume no duplicate exists in the array.

 ## 53. Maximum Subarray